 How To Cut Your Morning Skin Care Routine in Half

-If you’re not a morning person, getting ready for work in the AM is probably your least favorite task of the day (that, and commuting).
+If you’re not a morning person, getting ready for work in the AM — whether you’re currently WFH or are in-office — is probably your least favorite task of the day.
 You want to look presentable, but you also want to hit the snooze button at least 10 more times.
 So, how do you conquer both?
-The answer is simple: simplify your morning skin care regimen.
+The answer is simple: simplify your morning skincare regimen.
 Cutting out some products can not only save you time on your AM routine, it can also ensure that you are still taking care of your skin.
 The key is to simplify your steps and incorporate effective, multi-tasking products that allow you to save time without compromising your skin’s needs.
-From cleanser to moisturizer to Broad Spectrum SPF and more, we share the products you need to cut your skin care routine in half, here:
+From cleanser to moisturizer to broad-spectrum SPF and more, we share the products you need to cut your skincare routine in half, here:

-Think remembering to cleanse your skin before bed is a challenge?
-What about cleansing your skin after hitting snooze 15 times?
-Instead of just splashing your complexion with water — which many of us have all been guilty of — try cleansing with a no-rinse micellar water.
+Remembering to cleanse your skin before bed is a challenge for most of us, but instead of just splashing your face with water — which many of us have all been guilty of — try cleansing with a no-rinse micellar water.
 We love micellar water because it can remove pore-clogging dirt and debris, pick up any leftover makeup residue, and in some cases, even tone the complexion.
 Simply soak a cotton pad in the elixir of your choice and gently sweep it over your facial contours.

-Want to know how to get the most bang for your buck and save time in your morning skin care routine?
-Reach for a 2-in-1 moisturizer that can hydrate the complexion AND deliver some of the benefits of facial serum.
-That way you can transform what was once two separate steps — applying serum and moisturizing — into one.
+Want to know how to get the most bang for your buck and save time in your morning skincare routine?
+Reach for a two-in-one moisturizer that can hydrate the skin and deliver some of the benefits of facial serum.
+That way you can transform what were once two separate steps — applying serum and moisturizing — into one.

-The last step in your morning skin care routine should always be an application of Broad Spectrum sunscreen — no matter how late you are running.
-Sunscreen is an important step in any and all skin care routines because it can protect the skin from the sun’s harmful—read: damaging—UV rays, reduce the risk of skin cancer, prevent visible signs of premature skin aging, and more.
-Experts recommend reaching for a broad spectrum sunscreen that is water-resistant and boasts an SPF of 30 or higher for daily protection.
-Oh, and don’t forget to reapply throughout the day, at least every two hours!
+The last step in your morning skincare routine should always be an application of broad-spectrum sunscreen — no matter how late you are running.
+Sunscreen is an important step in any and all skincare routines because it can protect the skin from the sun’s damaging UV and UVB rays, reducing the risk of skin cancer and preventing visible signs of premature skin aging.
+Experts recommend reaching for a broad-spectrum sunscreen that is water-resistant and boasts an SPF of 30 or higher for daily protection.
+Oh, and don’t forget to reapply throughout the day.

 Editor’s tip: Want to take your sun protection to the next level?
-Pair your Broad Spectrum sunscreen use with additional sun protection measures like seeking shade, wearing protective clothing, and avoiding peak sun hours.
-Since there’s currently no sunscreen on the market that can fully protect your skin against UV rays, including these extra protective measures is incredibly important.
+Pair your broad-spectrum sunscreen use with additional sun protection measures like seeking shade, wearing protective clothing, and avoiding peak sun hours.
+Since there’s currently no sunscreen on the market that can fully protect your skin against UV and UVB rays, including these extra protective measures is incredibly important.

-Now that you have the right tools — read: products — to cut your morning skin care routine in half (or at least make it shorter than usual), it’s important to understand why a morning skin care routine is worth the time investment.
+Now that you have the right tools — read: products — to cut your morning skincare routine in half (or at least make it shorter than usual), it’s important to understand why a morning skincare routine is worth the time investment.
 You may be thinking that not much has come in contact with your skin since your nighttime regimen, but that’s not necessarily the case.
 While you sleep, your skin performs its regeneration process.
 You can also sweat while you sleep, your skin can come in contact with your hair (which may have product in it), your pillowcase may be harboring dirt if you haven’t washed it recently, and more.
 So even though your face may look clean when you wake up, the truth is it may not be.
-That’s why a few splashes of water on your complexion in the AM — instead of using cleanser — just won’t cut it.
-Once you establish a simple morning skin care routine, you’ll realize how effortless — not to mention: time-saving —a three-step skin care routine can actually be…and your skin will thank you for it!
+That’s why a few splashes of water on your skin in the AM — instead of using cleanser — just won’t cut it.
+Once you establish a simple morning skincare routine, you’ll realize how effortless — not to mention: time-saving —a three-step skincare routine can actually be…and your skin will thank you for it!